© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ninebanks tower house is a scheduled monument protected by Historic England under reference 1016813.
 View the official record →

-Ninebanks tower house is a late medieval defensive residence located in Northumberland, dating to the fifteenth or sixteenth century.
+Ninebanks tower house is a late medieval fortified residence located in Northumberland, in the north-east of England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016813.

 Ninebanks tower house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016813.